Start-Up Visa Business Plans

 If you are a foreign entrepreneur with an innovative business idea, Canada’s Start-Up Visa program is an effective pathway for securing a work permit, and eventually PR (permanent residency).
 The United States comparison is the E2 Visa; an immigration pathway that provides prospective immigrants temporary US residence in exchange for investment in a US-based business.

 There are four eligibility requirements that a person must meet before applying for a start-up visa:

 - Canadian Language Benchmark (CLB) 5 in English or French (both is better)

-- $12,000 to approx $33,000 depending on the number of dependants
+- Provable settlement funds ($12,000 to approximately $33,000, depending on the number of dependents)

 - A business plan or concept supported by a designated venture capital firm (VC), angel investor group (Angel), or business incubator